Who Cares If People Are Exploited by Adoption?

 The fact that such a shift of fiscal responsibility for adoption may seem irrational in our current society is a measure of how much we have compromised our principles.
 In fact, most public adoption agencies, and some nonprofit private agencies, now operate within this structure; and in some other countries (for instance, the United Kingdom) there is no such thing as an independent adoption.
 Is it possible for us to end financial exploitation in adoption in this country?
 It is if we care enough.

-Ken Watson has been a professional social worker in the field of child welfare for over forty-five years.
-Over this time he has presented over 650 workshops and seminars, has had faculty appointments at four university graduate schools of social work, and has published more than 45 books, monographs, and articles on adoption and related child welfare issues.
-At the end of 1994, he retired as the Assistant Director of the Chicago Child Care Society, but he continues to write, teach, and consult.
-He has long been active in the American Adoption Congress and is a former AAC board member.
+Ken Watson (MSW, LCSW, ACSW) was an active social worker in the field of child welfare for over forty-five years.
+Over that time he had presented over 650 workshops and seminars, had faculty appointments at four university graduate schools of social work, and published more than 45 books, monographs, and articles on adoption and related child welfare issues.
+At the end of 1994, he retired as the Assistant Director of the Chicago Child Care Society, but he continuee to write, teach, and consult.
+He had been active in the American Adoption Congress and was a former AAC board member.
+In 2010 The Kenneth W. Watson Education Fund was established by Kenneth Shine, in memory of Kenneth W. Watson.
+The fund awards gifts annually to one or more college-bound teen fathers participating the Next Step – Teen Fathers College Readiness program.